github-campus-advisors/Campus-Advisor-Training/Module 1/Module 1.1 Assignment.md

 ![](https://github.com/github-campus-advisors/Campus-Advisor-Training/blob/master/Module%201/assets/issue_three.png)

-For the Module 1.1 Assignment copy the question below and paste it into the body of the issue and answer it:
+For the Module 1.1 Assignment, copy the question below and paste it into the body of the issue, then answer it:

 `Given what you have learned about Git, why would you want to use Git in your classroom?`